 Once again, the casting at Milton Keynes Theatre treated us to a performance by the incredible Tamara Rojo.
 It proved difficult to tear my eyes away from her when she was whirling through Dust alongside the other female dancers and her evocative pas de deux with James Streeter brought spectators to their feet in standing ovation.

-> English National Ballet will next perform Lest We Forget at Palace Theatre, Manchester, on Tuesday 24th November 2015 at 7.30pm.
+English National Ballet next performs Lest We Forget at Palace Theatre, Manchester on Tuesday 24 November 2015 at 7.30pm.

 This review is also published on Total MK.